afukumoto/mediawiki-editor-tool/README.md

 If there is a local file of the same name in the current directory, `checkout` fails.
 Use `-f` option to force overwrite.

 Option `-s` specifies the section edit.
 SECTION must be the number, and the section text is written to a local file into a filename with ".section" and the section number added.

+### preview

+    met preview title

+Preview the locally edited file using an external HTML browser (`firefox` by default).
+At the moment, the rendered HTML will look poor since the style sheets and image files are not available for preview.

 ### commit